emifly-devops/DevOps-Course-Starter/README.md

 docker compose push production
 ```

-It is necessary to do this before configuring your Azure App Service app (detailed below).
+It is necessary to do this once before configuring your Azure App Service app (detailed below).
+However, future pushes will be automated.

 To set up an Azure account, first ensure you have a Microsoft account, and then visit the [Azure Portal](https://portal.azure.com) and use this Microsoft account to register.
 Once you have done this, you will also need to create a subscription - this is achieved by clicking the Subscriptions blade under Azure services and then clicking Add.